IaniLo/coursera-labs/README.md

 ![](./images/f002.png?raw=true "Optional Title")
 is called the characteristic function of the set A .

-So, in mathematically, we call the function which takes an integer as argument and which returns a boolean indicating whether the given integer belongs to a set, the characteristic function of the set.
+So, in mathematics, we call a function which takes an integer as argument and which returns a boolean indicating whether the given integer belongs to a set, the characteristic function of the set.
+This is an abstract mathematical concept and you should not pay too much attention to understand it more than it requires...
+The goal here is to grasp and practice with higher-order functions.

+Let’s take an example:
-Think about you bought a lotery ticket (here you have the set A) and you want to know if have the winer numbers.
-When the first numer is drown theset A get initialized by the singleton method!
+Think about you bought a lottery ticket (here you have the set A) and you want to know if the winner numbers have.
+When the first number is drown the set A get initialized by the singleton method!
 And so on until the draw is finished.
-As a developer you want to create a function to tell you if you numbers are the winings one!
+As a developer you want to create a function to tell you if you numbers are the wining one!
+That function it’s called the characteristic function of that set of numbers.
+For the next draw will have another one defined!

-Keep in mind that a Caracteristic Function is defined for a specific Set A (In our case the specific lotery drow!)
+Keep in mind that a Characteristic Function is defined for a specific Set A (In our case the specific lottery draw!)

-This is a very abstract mathematical concept and you should not pay too much attention to understand the more than it's required...The goal here is to grasp and practice with higher-order functions.

-In this sesssion you also introduced to the new tpes like "Set = Int => Boolean" This just say that a function can return a new function with this specific signature.
+In this session you also introduced to the new types like "Set = Int => Boolean" This just say that a function can return a new function with this specific signature.

-Note: For avid developers thin about a similar type: type MultiSet = (Int => Int)
-  For a given argument x:Int the function returns:
-  0 if x not in MultySet
-  n if x is n times in Multiset [(positive number of times it appears otherwise).
+Note: For avid developers thin about a similar type: type Multiset = (Int => Int) For a given argument x: Int the function returns: 0 if x not in Multiset n if x is n times in Multiset [(positive number of times it appears otherwise).

-  f(x) = 0 if x not in MultySet
+f(x) = 0 if x not in Multiset
 f(x) = n if n is n times in Multiset [(positive number of times it appears otherwise).

 - [Scala Oficial Site](http://www.scala-lang.org/)